 I know we’re in the middle of a pandemic, but an incident involving Avalon Health Care Management occurred before all that.
-And once again, I find myself scratching my head over the timeline in a notification and how Health & Human Services/Office of Civil Rights will view the timeline in terms of compliance with the 60-day window to notify of a breach.
+And once again, I find myself scratching my head over the timeline in a notification and how Health & Human Services/Office for Civil Rights will view the timeline in terms of compliance with the 60-day window to notify of a breach.

 As described by their external counsel in a letter dated March 16 to the Washington state attorney general’s office: